 Social Security bases benefits on your work history, not your present income or your personal wealth.
 Individuals who have amassed a fortune collect Social Security, along with those who need Social Security benefits to pay for food.
 Early retirement has a penalty for earned income, but once you reach full retirement age, you can collect Social Security and earn any amount of income.
-Full retirement age has changed from 65 to 66 or 67 for retirees in 2011.
+Full retirement age depends on when you were born.

 Working After Full Retirement Age

 If you choose to work and collect Social Security retirement, your combined income determines if you pay federal income taxes on your Social Security in 2021.
 Combined income is the total of your nontaxable interest, adjusted gross income and 50 percent of your annual Social Security retirement.

 If this total exceeds $25,000 and you are single, or $32,000 and you are married, you pay federal income taxes on part of your Social Security.
 The Internal Revenue Service taxes 50 percent of Social Security retirement benefits between $25,000 and $34,000 combined income for singles and between $32,000 and $44,000 for married couples filing a joint tax return.
 The IRS taxes 85 percent of Social Security benefits above $34,000 combined income for singles and above $44,000 for married couples.

 Linda Richard has been a legal writer and antiques appraiser for more than 25 years, and has been writing online for more than 12 years.
 Richard holds a bachelor's degree in English and business administration.
 She has operated a small business for more than 20 years.
 She and her husband enjoy remodeling old houses and are currently working on a 1970s home.